 Food insecurity impacts school success, job performance, health outcomes, healthcare costs, mental health, crime and incarceration rates and more.
 Employers (from the smallest of businesses to the largest institutions) have a role to play in supporting the health and well-being and improved job performance of their employees.
 By inviting dialogue and building trusting relationships, as well as providing fair, living wages, employers are a powerful force in alleviating food insecurity among their employees.
-The County can provide networking and learning opportunities that convene employers around topics such as food insecurity, nutrition, wellness, respecting the rights of employees to express milk for their infants, and other ways of supporting employees.
+Networking and learning opportunities that convene employers around topics such as food insecurity, nutrition, wellness, respecting the rights of employees to express milk for their infants, and other ways of supporting employees are needed.
 Employers can take a leadership role in improving community food security through educational events (e.g. 'lunch and learns') and campaigns (e.g. providing informational resources) as well as direct efforts to fund and support food access.
-The County can also partner with community organizations like Tompkins County Workers Center and others to share information and resources, and encourage the adoption of successful strategies.
+Partnerships among community organizations can support information and resource sharing, and encourage the adoption of successful strategies.
 Additionally, private individuals with means and motivation to donate or invest should be educated about the role they can play in reducing food insecurity directly or indirectly through programs including but not limited to a guaranteed income.
 (See Goals 3.4 and 4.3 for more)